 MARVIN GAYE, "A FUNKY SPACE REINCAR-NATION" (prod. by M. Gaye) (writer, same) (Jobete, ASCAP) (3:10).
-Gaye's characteristic smooth vocals adapperfectly to this slick funk styl driving beat and a message in the crics, it has all the earmarks of another crossover hit for this veterant [amla 54298 (Mctown).
+Gaye's characteristic smooth vocals adapperfectly to this slick funk styl driving beat and a message in the rics, it has all the earmarks of another crossover all for this votores other crossover hit for this veteran by the artist's unique vocals, RCA 11468.